 Dark shades slim out your face, while lighter highlights actually make it appear wider.
 Add some lowlights along the strands closest to your face and use brighter hues on the tips of your hair and crown of your head.
-The best part?
-Ombré is still very much in style, and your new hair will look cool and work to make your face look thinner.

 Try a Facial Massage

 Waking up puffy and bloated can immediately effect your face.
 Drink a ton of water before bed (especially if you've recently gone ham on pizza or a delicious burger—salt can cause face puffiness), and give a facial massage a go come morning.
 Here's a step-by-step guide to getting it right.
 Not only does this help de-puff your face, it's also a relaxing nighttime routine.
 Simply grab your favorite serum and start your at-home facial.

 The placement of your blush (as well as the shade) is paramount when it comes to slimming your face.
 Look for a product with a slight brown undertone to show off the contours on your face without going full contour—a red undertone can often round out your face.

 Click Play to Watch MUA Tobi Henney's Contour Tutorial

 Instead of applying to the apples of your cheeks, brush the brush just under your cheekbones up to the middle of each ear.

 This is perhaps the easiest way to elongate your face.
 Long, dangly earrings draw the eye to the length of your neck rather than the roundness of your face.
 And, of course, they're pretty glamorous with a glossy pink lip (try Dior Dior Addict Lip Glow, $33).

 Practice Your Cat-Eye Liner